 Goliath tigerfish have been known to attack people.
-The Congo locals fear them because even the sight of it is viewed as an evil spirit.
+The Congo locals fear them because even the sight of them is viewed as evil spirits.
 Fishers consider it to be the most magnificent freshwater fish in the world.

 Black Swallowers Can Gulp Down Prey Twice Their Body Length